Eyelid Surgery

 How Can a Blepharoplasty Eyelid Surgery Help with this Condition?

 Sagging, drooping eyelids, or excessive bags are usually part of the natural aging process.
 Skin loses elasticity as we age, the eyelids stretch, and the muscles that support the structure of the eye become weaker.
 It can lead to the accumulation of loose skin and folds in the upper lids and the formation of creases below the eye.
-This, combined with a natural weakening of the muscles, means the fat within the eye socket can protrude.
-Together, these can lead to a prematurely aged appearance.

 In addition, drooping eyelids can sag to the point of reducing peripheral vision, even to the extent of the upper lids hanging down over the eyelashes.